mosaicnetworks/babble/docs/fastsync.rst

-Upon receiving a FastForwardRequest, a node must respond with the last consensus snapshot, the section of the Hashgraph it corresponded to (the Frame), and the coinciding block.
-With this information, and having verified the block signatures against the other items and the validator set, the requesting node attempts to reset its Hashgraph from the Frame, and restore the application from the snapshot.
-The difficulty resides in defining what we mean by *last consensus* snapshot, and how to package enough information in the Frames as to form a base for a new/pruned Hashgraph.
+Upon receiving a FastForwardRequest, a node must respond with the last consensus snapshot, the section of the Hashgraph it corresponded to (the Frame), and the coinciding Block.
+With this information, and having verified the Block signatures against the other items as well as the known validator set, the requesting node attempts to reset its Hashgraph from the Frame, and restore the application from the snapshot.
+The difficulty resides in defining what is meant by *last consensus* snapshot, and how to package enough information in the Frames as to form a base for a new/pruned Hashgraph.

 Frames
 ------